jaromirBergiel/apple-music-transition/README.md

 # apple-music-transition

-Project that contain view controller transition like in the apple music app.
+Project that includes view controller transition like in the apple music app.